Vinomo4/SLNN-for-Pattern-Recognition/README.md

   <img src='README Images/number_representation.PNG'/ >
 </p>

-Then this pixels are vectorized and blurred with a Gaussian noise with 𝜇 = 0 and 𝜎 = 𝜎𝑟𝑒𝑙 · 10.
+Then these pixels are vectorized and blurred with Gaussian noise with 𝜇 = 0 and 𝜎 = 𝜎𝑟𝑒𝑙 · 10.

 <p align="center">
   <img src='README Images/blurred_number.PNG'/ >